rahildoshi97/pymatlib/paper/paper.md

 This gap forces researchers to develop ad-hoc solutions for each new project, creating a bottleneck in the research workflow and hindering the FAIR principles of data sharing [@wilkinson2016fair].
+PyMatLib addresses these challenges by combining all these diverse material property representations into a unified material library through symbolic mathematical expressions with automatic regression and optimization capabilities.
-PyMatLib was created to fill this gap by providing a robust, flexible, and open-source tool that combines a user-friendly configuration system with powerful backend processing, thereby standardizing and simplifying the integration of realistic material behavior into scientific simulations.
+The library provides a robust, flexible, and open-source tool that combines a user-friendly configuration system with powerful backend processing, thereby standardizing and simplifying the integration of realistic material behavior into scientific simulations.